doctrine-extensions/DoctrineExtensions/doc/mapping.md

 It would be useful to make a common interface for those extended adapters.
 Now every possible requirement is fullfilled and this may be useful.

-Easy like that, any sugestions on improvements are very welcome
+Any sugestions on improvements are very welcome